-3.5.3.4.4.
+4.5.3.4.4.
 Selecting the Signal

 This menu item has a scrollable list of test signals that match the above set criteria.
-Alternatively, rotating the shaft encoder knob when the OSD is displaying the status screen will advance signals on TG1 or TG2 depending on the selection mode.
+Alternatively, rotating the shaft encoder knob when the OSD is displaying the status screen will advance signals on TG1 or TG2 depending on selection mode.

-TGx The name of the signal is displayed on this menu item and the following Signal Format menu item has a short description.
-Signal "No tost signals found" will be displayed if there are no signals matching [Signal Name] the selection criteria.
+The name of the signal is displayed on this menu item and the following menu item has a short description.

+"No test signals found" will be displayed if there are no signals matching the selection criteria.
 This can happen if the user test signal selection criterion is too stringent and does not match any signals in the test signal file.
-Alternatively, the test signal file on the Flash card could be an old version or could be missing.
-If the test signals are being loaded into local memory, "Loading test signal file" will be displayed.
+Alternatively, the test signal file on the Flash card could be missing or is an old version.

+If the test signals are being loaded into local memory, "Loading test signal file ..." will be displayed.

-3.5.3.4.5.
+4.5.3.4.5.
 Description of the Selected Signal